 How to improve your analytical skills

-- Participate in activities that require the use of analytical skills such as team sports, games or reading.
+Participate in activities that require analytical skills, such as team sports, games or reading.

-- Seek advice or mentorship from professionals in your field or desired industry.
+Seek advice or mentorship from colleagues in your field or desired industry.

 How to highlight your analytical skills

 Emphasizing your analytical skills on your job application materials can help you make a good impression on a hiring manager.
 Here's how you can highlight your analytical skills when applying for a job:

 You can include information about your key analytical skills in your resume summary, description of past jobs and special skills section.
 Here's how to feature your skills in each section: